veny/dumon/README.md

 |____/ \__,_|_| |_| |_|\___/|_| |_|

-Dual monitor manager for Linux with GTK2 based user interface represented by system tray icon and its context menu.
+<center><small>Dual monitor manager for Linux with GTK2 based user interface represented by system tray icon and its context menu.</small></center>

 ## SCREENSHOTS